 Limited Submission Guidelines

 A single organization may submit a maximum of three preliminary proposals as the lead institution.
+Full proposals are to be submitted only when invited by NSF.
+There is no limit on the number of proposals in which an organization participates as a partner institution.
 The STC program will not support more than one Center from any one lead institution in this competition.

 $6,000,000 annually for an initial period of five years with a possibility of continuation for five additional years.